Kotozakura Masakatsu II: Up-and-comer

 In the July 2021 tournament Kotonowaka had his best career performance to date.
 He scored and was awarded his first special prize, for Fighting Spirit.
-He moved up to maegashira 3 for the September tournament.
-On the eighth day of the September tournament he defeated Ōzeki Shōdai.
+He moved up to 3 for the September tournament.
+On the eighth day of the September tournament he defeated Shōdai.
 However, he had to withdraw from the tournament with a left knee injury on Day 10.
 This injury, to the medial collateral ligament and medial meniscus of his left knee, could have cost him a year's absence from the ring had he opted for surgery.
 However, Kotonowaka decided to opt for regenerative surgery and obtained mixed results at the following tournaments as a result of his therapy.